Frequently Asked Questions by Learners

 What are Apprenticeships?

 Apprenticeships are work-based training programmes that combine on-the-job training with bite-sized study.
-With an Apprenticeship you will have a job and be working towards qualifications at the same time.
+With an Apprenticeship you will have a full-time job and be working towards qualifications at the same time.

 Why choose an Apprenticeship?